rui-dias-dev/e-commerce-checkout/README.md

 yarn dev
 ```

-You also need to run the JSON Server:<br/>
+You also need to run the JSON Server in order to see the products:<br/>
 ```bash
 json-server --watch data/data.json
 ```